tckmn/snowman-lang/doc/snowman.md

 processing your Snowman program.
 This means that `1 1` will not have the desired effect (it will store 11).
 To store two 1's, use `1vn1` or `1vN1`.

+Two slashes in a row (`//`) normally have no effect, so this represents a comment (that continues until a newline character).

 ## Example programs

 Hello World (`sP` can also be `sp`):